 The Best Disneyland Bag or Backpack for You

 How big?
-Your bag will have to fit into the ride vehicle seat back pouch on a few rides.
+You can't take up an entire seat just for your bag.
+It will have to fit into the ride vehicle's seat-back pouch on a few rides.
 Indiana Jones has the smallest bag storage spot, which is just big enough for a medium-sized sling bag when it's half full.

 What kind of bag is best?
 That depends on what you like.
 These are some of the things to think about when choosing your best daypack: